yahoo/storm-yarn/README.md

 There is no failover when nimbus goes down.
 Still working on it.

 There is no simple way to get to the logs for the different processes.

+## New Features:

+The version of storm update to 1.0.1.

+The StormClusterChecker class is is able to monitor the storm cluster.
+And it can adjust the number of supervisor based on usage of system resources.

+In order to monitor resources, we add the function of removeSupervisors.
+Its function be opposite to addSupervisors.

+From the logback logging framework to log4j2.

 ## License